 United States-Peru Trade Promotion Agreement (TPA)

-The United States-Peru International Trade Promotion Agreement (TPA) entered into force in 2009.
+The U.S.-Peru International Trade Promotion Agreement (TPA) entered into force in 2009.

-As a result of the entry into force of the United States-Peru Free Trade Agreement, 80% of U.S. industrial and consumer export products enter duty-free in the Republic of Peru;
+As a result of the entry into force of the U.S.-Peru Free Trade Agreement, 80% of U.S. industrial and consumer export products enter duty-free in Peru

 Nevertheless, a value-added tax of 18% applied to virtually all the products entering